Sunday, November 17, 2024

 All day they watch with gimlet eyes

-measure each atom of cake
+measure every atom of cake

-clock every syllable of speech.
+clock the syllables of speech.

 Her piece was bigger!